 7. Data Analytics

 That’s why your platform needs to provide robust data analytics so you can determine where improvements are necessary.
+It is the next feature we will look into Thinkific vs. Teachable.

-This platform makes it easy for you to make sense of all the user data you generate through your visitors and from your course marketing campaigns.
+This platform makes it easy for you to make sense of all the user data you generate through your visitors and your course marketing campaigns.

 You get features like detailed segmentation and data exports, among many others.
 Also, you can integrate your account with remarketing tools like Google Ads and Facebook.